 • Single adults who do not have children staying with them must leave each morning by 10:00 a.m. and not return until 5:15 p.m. (unless they are cooking dinner that evening).
-The House will often remain open during extremely bad weather, and people who are feeling sick are not asked to leave during the day.
+The House will often remain open during extremely bad weather, and people who are feeling sick are not asked to

+- leave during the day.
 Parents with children may stay all day.
-Children under 12 must be in bed by 9:00 p.m. and everyone living in the house must be in bed by 11:30 pm.
-We hope you will be sensitive to the fact that we often have children going to sleep, and that loud music after 11:00

-- p.m. makes it difficult for anyone to sleep, especially in the spring and fall months when the windows are often kept open all night. - The people who stay at The Timothy House come to us from a wide range of different situations that have led to their homelessness.
+Children under 12 must be in bed by 9:00 p.m. and everyone living in the house must be in bed by 11:30 pm. - The people who stay at The Timothy House come to us from a wide range of different situations that have led to their homelessness.
 Most of the people who stay with us are working on helping themselves.
 Many are employed and are required to work late hours.
 Our house curfew is 10:00 p.m. each night, but when people work late we allow them to return to the Timothy House after work. - We try to keep a "low profile."
 We ask all of our residents who listen to music to wear headphones and to keep their voices down while on our porch so as not to disturb our immediate neighbors.
 We ask them to be sensitive to the fact that while they live here temporarily, you live here all the time.
-If our residents are loud, insensitive or rude, please call us and let us know. - Guests are permitted at the Timothy House and we welcome you to visit the house.
-We would enjoy the opportunity to meet you; and if you are interested, have you join us for dinner (M-TH), and provide you with a tour.
+If our residents are loud, insensitive or rude, please call us and let us know. - Guests are permitted at the Timothy House, and we welcome you to visit the house.
+We would enjoy the opportunity to meet you, and if you are interested, have you join us for dinner (M-TH), and provide you with a tour.